joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 );
 ```

-> **Note:** `React.StrictMode` is a special wrapper that enforces best practices for React and also will disallow older React syntax that will eventually become obsolete.
+> **Note** `React.StrictMode` is a special wrapper that enforces best practices for React and also will disallow older React syntax that will eventually become obsolete.
+It will also cause your components to render twice while in development: when you debug by adding console logs, you may notice things log twice, it is might be caused by this wrapper.
+[Strict Mode](https://reactjs.org/docs/strict-mode.html)

 You can remove it to simplify this example: